The Vermont Statutes Online

 § 614.
 Certificates; tags for containers; shipping inspectors

-When the inspections are completed, the Secretary shall issue to growers whose fields qualify for certification under the standards, rules, and regulations adopted a certificate showing the percentage of objectionable diseases found at the time of each inspection and any other information deemed necessary.
-This certificate shall also contain the standards, rules, and regulations in accordance with which it is issued and shall be signed by the Secretary and the inspectors who made the inspections.
+When the inspections are completed, the Secretary shall issue to growers whose fields qualify for certification under the adopted standards and rules a certificate showing the percentage of objectionable diseases found at the time of each inspection and any other information deemed necessary.
+This certificate shall also contain the standards and rules in accordance with which it is issued and shall be signed by the Secretary and the inspectors who made the inspections.
 At the expense of the owner, the Secretary may issue appropriate tags for use on containers in which certified seed is packed.
 The Secretary may appoint such persons as he or she deems necessary to serve as shipping inspectors of certified seed potatoes or other certified seeds.
 (Amended 2003, No. 42, § 2, eff.
-May 27, 2003.)
+May 27, 2003; 2021, No. 105 (Adj.
+Sess.), § 81, eff.
+July 1, 2022.)

 § 615.
 Shipping inspection